NVIDIA/MinkowskiEngine/_sources/overview.md.txt

 ## Sparse Tensor Networks: Neural Networks for Spatially Sparse Tensors

 Compressing a neural network to speedup inference and minimize memory footprint has been studied widely.
-One of the popular techniques for model compression is pruning the weights in a convnet, is also known as a *sparse convolutional networks* [[Liu et al. CVPR'15]](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Liu_Sparse_Convolutional_Neural_2015_CVPR_paper.pdf).
-Such parameter-space sparsity used for model compression still operates on dense tensors and all intermediate activations are also dense tensors.
+One of the popular techniques for model compression is pruning the weights in convnets, is also known as [*sparse convolutional networks*](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Liu_Sparse_Convolutional_Neural_2015_CVPR_paper.pdf).
+Such parameter-space sparsity used for model compression compresses networks that operate on dense tensors and all intermediate activations of these networks are also dense tensors.

-However, in this work, we focus on *spatially* sparse data, in particular, spatially sparse high-dimensional inputs.
+However, in this work, we focus on [*spatially* sparse data](https://arxiv.org/abs/1409.6070), in particular, spatially sparse high-dimensional inputs.
 We can also represent these data as sparse tensors, and are commonplace in high-dimensional problems such as 3D perception, registration, and statistical data.
-We define neural networks specialized for these inputs *sparse tensor networks*  and these sparse tensor networks processes and generates sparse tensors.
-To construct a sparse tensor network, we build all standard neural network layers such as MLPs, non-linearities, convolution, normalizations, pooling operations as the same way we define on a dense tensor and implemented in the Minkowski Engine.
+We define neural networks specialized for these inputs as *sparse tensor networks*  and these sparse tensor networks process and generate sparse tensors as outputs.
+To construct a sparse tensor network, we build all standard neural network layers such as MLPs, non-linearities, convolution, normalizations, pooling operations as the same way we define them on a dense tensor and implemented in the Minkowski Engine.

 We visualized a sparse tensor network operation on a sparse tensor, convolution, below.
 The convolution layer on a sparse tensor works similarly to that on a dense tensor.
 However, on a sparse tensor, we compute convolution outputs on a few specified points which we can control in the [generalized convolution](https://stanfordvl.github.io/MinkowskiEngine/sparse_tensor_network.html).
 For more information, please visit [the documentation page on sparse tensor networks](https://stanfordvl.github.io/MinkowskiEngine/sparse_tensor_network.html) and [the terminology page](https://stanfordvl.github.io/MinkowskiEngine/terminology.html).